fergatron/redux-examples/docs/simple-example.md

 See [README](../README.md) for an explanation of `./index.js`, `./src/app.js`, and `./src/reducers/index.js`.

+## ./src/app.js
+This file doesn't have any connection to the store.
+The main function `App` also seems to have *this* with a value of _undefined_.
+I can define a props variable, but it's just empty.

 ## ./src/pages/functional-component.js
-This file is considered a functional component mainly because it doesn't extend React.Component.
-It's a simply a function that returns its content.
+This file is considered a functional component mainly because it doesn't extend `React.Component`.
+It's simply a JavaScript function that returns its content.

-Because we've established the store in `./index.js` the object `state` is available throughout the app.
+Because we've established the store in `./index.js` the object `state` is available, but only through redux's `connect` function.
 Using redux conventions we've defined a function to map the `state` values to what will eventually become our `props` object of this component.